 History Of The Barren Island- India’s Only Active Volcano Mountain.

 The Barren Island is about 140kms away from Port Blair, the capital of Andaman island.

 As the name suggests, the place is barren with no vegetation or inhabitants.
 The place is selectively open for tourism.
 But only if you seek prior permission from the Forest Department of Port Blair.

 Many adventurers prefer visiting this place for the water sports.
 Scuba diving and also snorkeling are eagerly preferred.

 Via – triponomics.com

 It is believed that the earlier volcanic eruptions, dating back to 1991, did some apocalyptic damage to the animal species.

 A scientific expedition in 1993 was done to study the effect of the volcanic activity two years ago.
 It showed that the gas emissions reduced the fauna, a number of bird species, and also their population.

 Amongst the sixteen bird species known to be inhabitants of the island, only six were noticed.
 A night survey showed the existence of only 1 rat species and 51 species of insects amongst 8 orders.

-Although the recent volcanic activity didn’t have a major apocalyptic effect.
-Whether it had any impact on the atmosphere whatsoever remains to be researched.
+The recent volcanic activity didn’t have a major apocalyptic effect.